AdrianSuliga/Simple_Games/Rock_Paper_Scissors/README.md

 - Game ended in a draw (show total score)

 ## Progress
 I am working on title screen where player is informed about the rules and can choose number of rounds that he wants to play.
+I need to position beginButton better and learn how to add images to my program.